What do I need to do today in order to be better than yesterday?

 An Olympic swimmer (if only I was taller).
 It is my other passion!

-Donald also leads GHJ’s Food and Beverage Practice.
-He is a well-known business consultant in the food distribution, food processing and manufacturing industries.
-A popular industry speaker, Donald hosts a number of food and beverage networking groups and also writes for GHJ’s CPA Food Bites blog and is a co-author on GHJ’s annual food and beverage whitepapers.
+As GHJ’s Food and Beverage Practice leader, Donald is a well-known business advisor in the food distribution, food processing and manufacturing industries.
+As a popular industry speaker, Donald hosts a number of food and beverage networking groups and also writes for GHJ’s CPA Food Bites blog and is a co-author on GHJ’s food and beverage whitepapers.

-Donald is a competitive master swimmer and lives in Westwood with his wife and his twin children.
+Donald has two grown children, is a competitive master swimmer and lives in Westwood with his wife.

 Favorite place in the world: